dobrado76/EyeRods/README.md

 # Free and Open Source
 It is free for you to download and modify it any way you like or re-use it.
+A build is accessible in the .zip file in the root for your convenience.

 If you like it, feel free to Buy me a Coffee (https://www.buymeacoffee.com/dobrado76)